-At the conclusion of the opening ceremony of the “Third of July” naval base, two weeks ago, the Egyptian navy forces and SEAL/commandos teams performed “Kader 2021” drills, with the purpose to showcase the recently procured naval equipment and the superior skills of the naval personnel.
+After the opening ceremony of the “Third of July” naval base, two weeks ago, the Egyptian navy forces and SEAL/commandos teams performed “Kader 2021” drills, to showcase the recently procured naval equipment and the superior skills of the naval personnel.
 The Egyptian navy forces played a heroic role in the 1973 war against Israel.
-However, in the decades between 1980s and 1990s, the level of the Egyptian navy personnel radically deteriorated due to lack of access to proper international education and training.
+However, in the decades between the 1980s and 1990s, the level of the Egyptian Navy personnel radically deteriorated due to a lack of access to proper international education and training.
 Therefore, in parallel to building the infrastructure of the naval forces, upgrading personnel level of education and combat skills has also been a priority to the Egyptian leadership.

-It is important to mention, here, that the “Sea Breeze 2021” is the first ever military exercise to bring soldiers from Egypt, United Arab Emirates, and Turkey to work together, not against each other.
-That is of a huge significance given the recent diplomatic disagreements and military clashes between the three countries in Libya and the Mediterranean.
+It is important to mention, here, that the “Sea Breeze 2021” is the first-ever military exercise to bring soldiers from Egypt, United Arab Emirates, and Turkey to work together, not against each other.
+That is of huge significance given the recent diplomatic disagreements and military clashes between the three countries in Libya and the Mediterranean.

 Strategic Significance: Local, regional, and international

 The majority of Egypt’s borders are on the shores of two of the most critical maritime basins, in the world.
-The Mediterranean and the Red Sea are connecting the three most-inhabited continents together.
-They also control a large portion of world economy, that is not only because the majority of international trade flows through them, but also because of the recent gas discoveries in the eastern Mediterranean.
-In a record time of five years, the Egyptian administration of President El-Sisi has successfully upgraded the naval fleet to become the strongest fleet in the whole Mediterranean and Red Sea regions.
-This is not only serving Egypt’s geopolitical and security goals, but also works in the best political and economic interests of the Middle East and Egypt’s allies in Africa and southern Europe.
+The Mediterranean and the Red Sea connect the three most-inhabited continents.
+They also control a large portion of the world economy, that is not only because the majority of international trade flows through them, but also because of the recent gas discoveries in the eastern Mediterranean.
+In a record time of five years, the Egyptian administration of President El-Sisi successfully upgraded the naval fleet to become the strongest fleet in the whole Mediterranean and Red Sea regions.
+This not only serves Egypt’s geopolitical and security goals but also works in the best political and economic interests of the Middle East and Egypt’s allies in Africa and southern Europe.